 Best Grain Side Dish.
 The combination of sweet corn and smoky bacon gives this uncomplicated dish sublime flavor.
 It's a delicious way to put fresh end-of-summer corn to use. --Recipe by Lorrie Hulston Corvin (August 2003)

-Cut kernels from ears of corn to measure 3 cups; using the dull side of a knife blade, scrape milk and remaining pulp from cobs into a bowl.
-Place 1 1/2 cups kernels, low-fat milk, cornstarch, sugar, salt, and pepper in a food processor; process until smooth.
+Cut kernels from ears of corn to measure 3 cups.
+Using the dull side of a knife blade, scrape milk and remaining pulp from cobs into a bowl.
+Place 1 1/2 cups kernels, low-fat milk, cornstarch, sugar, salt, and pepper in a food processor; process until smooth, scraping sides.

-Cook bacon in a large nonstick skillet over medium heat until crisp.
-Remove bacon from pan, reserving 1 teaspoon drippings in pan; crumble bacon.
-Add leek to pan; cook 2 minutes, stirring constantly.
-Add pureed corn mixture, 1 1/2 cups corn kernels, and corn milk mixture to pan.
-Bring to a boil, reduce heat, and simmer 3 minutes or until slightly thick.
-Stir in crumbled bacon just before serving.
+Cook bacon in a large cast-iron skillet over medium heat until crisp, turning once.
+Remove the bacon from pan, reserving 1 teaspoon drippings in pan; crumble bacon.
+Add leek to pan, and cook 2 minutes or until tender, stirring constantly.
+Add pureed corn mixture, remaining 1 1/2 cups corn kernels, and corn milk mixture to pan; bring to a boil.
+Reduce heat, and simmer for 3 minutes or until slightly thick, stirring constantly.
+Sprinkle with the crumbled bacon just before serving.